Financial Advisor in Salinas, CA

 In general, there are three common ways for financial advisors to be compensated:

-1. Commission-Based: Advisors who earn through commissions earn their income through commissions on the financial products they offer, such as mutual funds.
-This fee structure can lead to a potential conflict of interest, as the advisor might be incentivized to suggest options that generate higher commissions instead of those that best meet your needs.
-Commission-based advisors are typically held to the suitability standard as opposed to the fiduciary standard, which means they have to advise on products that can help you achieve your goals, but not necessarily the ones best suited to your needs.
+1. Commission-Based: Commission-based advisors make their earnings through commissions on the financial products they offer, such as mutual funds.
+This fee structure can create a possible conflict, as the advisor might be incentivized to recommend products that generate higher commissions rather than those that are most suited to your financial goals.
+These advisors are typically held to the suitability standard as opposed to the fiduciary standard, which means they have to advise on products that can aid in achieving your goals, but not necessarily the ones most appropriate to your needs.

-2. Fee-Only: Fee-only advisors are compensated straightforwardly by clients for the advice and services they provide and do not receive any commissions from product sales.
+2. Fee-Only: Advisors on a fee-only basis are compensated straightforwardly by clients for the advice and services they provide and do not receive any commissions from product sales.
 This compensation can take several forms, including hourly rates assets under management (AUM).
-This model is often seen as more clear and aligned with the client's best interests, as it reduces conflicts of interest related to product sales.
+This model is often seen as more clear and in line with the client's best interests, as it reduces conflicts of interest related to product sales.

 3. Fee-Based: Fee-based advisors use a combination of fees paid by the client and commissions from selling financial products.
 While this model offers a blend of the fee-only and commission-based structures, such advisors typically also have a fiduciary duty, which means that although they get commission from certain products, they must reveal this to the client and are not allowed to recommend those products unless they sincerely believe they are in the client's best interests.